10 Cast Iron Skillet Steak Tips for Perfect Restaurant-Style Results

 boneless beef ribs

-No matter how excellent your cooking technique, you can’t make the perfect steak without starting with a really good quality cut of meat.
+No matter how excellent your cooking technique is, you can’t make the perfect steak without starting with a really good quality cut of meat.
+Prime-grade steak is the best quality, while the choice grade is still good quality, but more affordable.

 Choose boneless beef steaks, about an inch thick so that they can cook evenly and quickly on top of the stove.
 Bone-in steak reduces the meat’s contact with the pan, so you get less caramelization.